 Leak free window instillation.

 There are two things worthy of noting in the three previous pictures.
 First is the green stuff around the window.
 This has an important purpose.
 It can be green, pink, red.
 It doesn’t matter.
 This material both waterproofs the opening.
 And it prevents the concrete from cracking.
 The second is the black stuff around the window looking from the front in.
 This black cover “window wrap”.
 It seals the rough opening.
 Caulking is applied to it and the fin or flange is pressed into the caulking.
 The process makes the window waterproof before stucco is applied over the opening.
 This is super important as cracking stucco is a leading cause for window leaks.
 All good window companies should use this practice.

 Insulated windows or laminated glass?

 Laminated glass is a safety glass that holds together when shattered.
-It is held in place by a layer of plastic between its two layers of glass.
+It is held in place by a layer of plastic between two layers of glass.
 The plastic "interlayer" keeps the glass from breaking when impacted.
 The interlayer keeps the layers of glass bonded even when broken.
 Its high strength prevents the glass from breaking up into large sharp pieces.
 A "spider web" cracking pattern appears when the impact is not enough to completely pierce the glass.

-Laminated glass is normally used when there is a possibility of human impact.
+Laminated glass is normally used when there is a possibility of impact.
 It forms a safety barrier.
-Hurricane impact windows, skylights and automobile windshields use laminated glass.
+Hurricane impact windows, skylights and automobile windshields can use laminated glass.
 In areas requiring hurricane impact resistant construction, laminated glass is often used.
 Boca Raton and surrounding communities is a good example.

 Laminated glass is used to increase the heat and sound insulation rating of a window.
 It significantly improves sound attenuation compared to monolithic glass panes of the same thickness.
 Some panes block up to 99.9% of the UV rays of the sun.

 Low-e window treatment vs tint